Skip to Main Content

 You are Entitled to a Copy of Your Background Check

-Just as you are entitled to a free copy of your credit report, you are also entitled to a free copy of any background check or criminal history report obtained an employer.
+Just as you are entitled to a free copy of your credit report, you are also entitled to a free copy of any background check or criminal history report obtained by an employer.
 You can request the copy from the employer or the reporting agency that ran the report.

 • Your employer or potential employer runs a background check on you without your written consent.